mrismanaziz/Reforestation/README.md

-## The shovel was a ground-breaking invention.
+## Why did the sentence fail the driving test?
+It never came to a full stop.